Abbaasiz/travel_away/README.md

 6. Create a new Pull Request.

 # Features
+- Home/page:
+For the Homepage we tested two different layouts on the wireframes.
+The first a=lay out the header was too packed.
+So we took out some of the text.
+After we took out some of the text the header appeared too empty.
+We realised that the Icon was too big in comparison to the space we have on the header.
+The icon was made smaller and two lines of text were added in the header.
+The Footer was at first sticky then it was changed where only the navbar appeared to be sticky.
+The page appeared visually pleasing for user experience.
+- Destinations:
+The destinations page was at first supposed to be a drop down that takes the user over to the link where they can view a different page.
+However, it was not possible due to lack of time.
+Therefore, we used a simpler code where when using the drop down link the user is able to select different destinations then the text would appear.
+- Services:
+On the services.html page we tested different wireframe layouts.
+We started with 2 rows of 3 images and a description of each service underneath.
+Which appeared too busy and not user friendly.
+Then decided that putting the images in circles would appear visually pleasing.
+However after testing the wireframe we realised that it would not be the best choice as we have 6 images on our page and the images can not be displayed larger due to lack of space for text.
+And when the images were made smaller it wasn’t visually pleasing and the layout was not user friendly or professional.
+Lastly the wireframe we created had 6 cards and the images were displayed in the card and under the image in the card the text description was added.
+Now to create better user experience we added a Modal with a READ MORE button where the user can click that to see the rest of the information instead of putting it all in the card as it won’t be user friendly.
+- Booking:
+The bookings page wireframe was created to provide an input interface for users to book a trip.
+The UX design includes an image and the form on the right for a pleasant user experience.
+The booking now button has a hover effect to give the user a pleasant experience.
+When a user submits the form, they are redirected to a confirmation page which shows a confirmation message and a button for them to return to the home page of Travel Away.
+- Gallery:
+The bookings page wireframe was created provide an input interface for users to book a trip.
+The UX design includes an image and the form on the right for a pleasant user experience.
+The booking now button as a hover effect to give the user a pleasant experience.
+When a user submits the form, they are redirected to a confirmation page which shows a confirmation message and a button for them to return to the home page of Travel Away.
+- Profile Management: Users can create accounts to manage bookings, save preferences, view past trips, and receive personalised recommendations.
+- Notification Preferences: Options for users to customise communication preferences, including emails or text messages.
+- User Feedback: Integration of user-generated reviews and ratings for destinations, accommodations, tours, and activities, to help travellers make informed decisions.
+- Mobile Compatibility: Responsive design that users can access and functionality across devices, including desktops, laptops, smartphones, and tablets.
 - Secure Payment in the footer <br>
 Payment Options: Secure payment processing for bookings, with support for multiple payment methods including credit/debit cards, PayPal, and digital wallets.
 - Contact: Added different methods for users to get in contact with customer service.